 References could result in extremely `ugly' code.
 A function may return a reference to a variable, as in the following example:

-.
-So, in this statement first the "Hello"
+cout.
+So, in this statement first the "Hello" is inserted into

 Several differences between pointers and references are pointed out in the next list below: